-While we love pets, they are not allowed in our gift shop or gardens due to Health Canada Regulations (we are a food-processing farm and facility).
+While we love pets, they are not allowed in our shop or garden due to Health Canada Regulations (we are a food-processing farm and facility).
 We do have a small shelter and water dish in our parking lot that your pet is welcome to use and you can walk them in our rural area.

 Smoking is not permitted anywhere on the property and we ask that you extinguish your cigarettes in your ashtray or in the bucket provided in our parking lot.

 Due to BC farm regulations, picnics are not permissible in the garden.
-We have picnic tables in front of our gift shop that you are welcome to use instead.
+We have picnic tables in front of our shop that you are welcome to use instead.